-Having a healthy relationship with food can be really challenging.
+Having a healthy and balanced relationship with food can be really challenging.

 We see messages every day that says there’s “good” food and “bad” food or that you should eat this and never eat that.